The High School years are filled with traditional days of celebration, especially in the fall semester of High School here in North Texas.

 What happens at the Prom?

-Traditionally, the boys give his date a wrist corsage or nosegay these days at pick-up time.
+Traditionally, the boys give their date a wrist corsage or nosegay these days at pick-up time.
 At the same time, the girls give boutonniere that is pinned on the boy’s suit.

 Before these kids hit the dance party, they usually do a group photoshoot.
 Many will hire a professional photographer to make the most of the event and make sure everyone gets a great picture.
 Plus, it may be their last chance for close friends to have pictures together and create a lasting memory.